Azure/tech-connect-migration-lab/MongoDB-vCore/docs/2-mongodb-lab-instructions-connect.md

 6. Select **techconnect-mongodb-lab** from the list.
 //INCLUDE IMAGE

-8. Select **techconnect-vm-mongodb** from the list.
+7. Select **techconnect-vm-mongodb** from the list.
 This is the VM hosting a replica of MongoDB database that was pre-created for you.
 This VM will serve as the migration source.
 //INCLUDE IMAGE

-10. On the Virtual machine overview page, locate the Public IP address and enter it below for future use:
+8. On the Virtual machine overview page, locate the Public IP address and enter it below for future use:

     @lab.TextBox(MongoDBVMPublicIP)

     >[!note] Your IP address will differ from the screenshot.
 //INCLUDE IMAGE

-11. Minimize Microsoft Edge browser and launch **MongoDB Compass**, which is pre-installed for you on the Desktop.
+9. Minimize Microsoft Edge browser and launch **MongoDB Compass**, which is pre-installed for you on the Desktop.
 MongoDB Compass is popular tool for querying and administering MongoDB databases.
 Note: This tool is neither maintained nor developed by Microsoft Corp.
 //INCLUDE IMAGE

-13. Click on **+ Add new connection**
+10. Click on **+ Add new connection**
 //INCLUDE IMAGE

-14. On the next screen, enter the following:
+11. On the next screen, enter the following:

     **URI:** +++mongodb://techconnect:Pa$$W0rdMongoDB!@@lab.Variable(MongoDBVMPublicIP):27017/?authMechanism=SCRAM-SHA-256&replicaSet=rs0+++
     **Name:** +++MongoDB VM+++

     >[!note] Your IP address will differ from the screenshot.
-If no IP address is visible, please return to step 10 and fill in the box.
+If no IP address is visible, please return to step 8 and fill in the box.

     Next, click **Save & Connect** in the bottom right-hand corner.
 //INCLUDE IMAGE

-16. You should see a success message and your MongoDB VM should now be visible in the menu on the left-hand side.
+12. You should see a success message and your MongoDB VM should now be visible in the menu on the left-hand side.
 Three databases should be visible: admin, config, and local.
 These are all system databases.
 There is no user-created database.
 Let's fix that and upload some data!
 //INCLUDE IMAGE

-17.
+13. XXX